-3 hours-Grade of "C" or better in previous RN to BSN curriculum courses.
-Must be a registered nurse.
-This course will focus on the research process and evidence-based practice (EBP).
+3 hours-- This course will focus on the research process as well as evidence-based practice (EBP).
 Emphasis is on identifying, reviewing, and implementing research in nursing practice (EBP), the use of informatics, and communication and collaboration in nursing research.
-Asynchronous online delivery of course work may include but is not limited to; assignments, discussions, APA format portfolio papers, and computer simulated labs.
+Asynchronous online delivery of course work may include but is not limited to: assignments, discussions, APA format portfolio papers, and computer simulated labs.
+(Full acceptance to the Nursing Program.)

-NRSG 4165 Nursing-Childbearing Family
+NRSG 4164 Nursing-Childbearing Family

-5 hours--Prereq.: Grade of "C" or better in 2223, 3218 and 3883.
-A comprehensive approach to family nursing with an emphasis on client-centered care, evidence-based practice, quality and safety, communication and collaboration.
-Clinical will focus on applying the nursing process to families.
+4 hours-- A comprehensive approach to family nursing with an emphasis on clientcentered care, evidence-based practice, prioritization, communication and collaboration.
+Clinical will focus on cultivating critical thinking skills and applying professional nursing practice.
+(Full acceptance into the Nursing Program required.)